NCBI-Hackathons/Tumor_sim/README.md

 To run unit tests, run `nosetests` from the top-lelel directory of the project.
 If you encounter errors, such as test_main failing because it cannot find the data in the data folder, it's most likely because you are not running tests from the top-level directory.
 A subsampled version of hg38 is also provided in the [data folder](https://github.com/NCBI-Hackathons/Tumor_sim/tree/master/data) of this repository.
-To download the reference FASATA hg38 or hg19, use the following commands:
+To download the reference FASTA hg38 or hg19, use the following commands:

 For reference fasta `hg38.fa` (approximately 3.0 GB):